 To help subsistence farmers find a path out of poverty, Planet Aid supports the Farmers’ Clubs development program.
-There are Farmers' Clubs projects ongoing in South Africa, India, Brazil, the Democratic Republic of Congo, and Zimbabwe.
-Past projects were implemented in Guinea Bissau.
+There are Farmers' Clubs projects ongoing in Brazil, Belize, the Democratic Republic of Congo, Ecuador, and Zimbabwe.
+Past projects were implemented in Guinea Bissau, South Africa, and India.
 Planet Aid has also previously supported Farmers' Clubs in Malawi and Mozambique through a partnership with the U.S. Department of Agriculture and in-country implementing partners ADPP Mozambique and DAPP Malawi.

 Farmers' Clubs is a three- to five-year program that trains farmers in sustainable farming methods and introduces them to new ways of value-chain processing and marketing.
 The program centers on inspiring farmers to embrace opportunities to improve their lives, providing them with the means to experiment with new techniques and empowering them to rise from poverty.

 The best practices used by the Farmers’ Club Program to accomplish these objectives fall into three primary categories: 1) provide farmers with the necessary training to improve methods and offer opportunities to learn by experience, 2) organize farmers into sustainable clubs and cooperatives, 3) offer small grants of equipment and introduce a sustainable system of livestock pass-on grants.